ray-project/ray/rllib/README.rst

             return self.cur_obs, reward, done, {}

-    # Create an RLlib Trainer instance.
+    # Create an RLlib Trainer instance to learn how to act in the above
+    # environment.
     trainer = PPOTrainer(
         config={
             # Env class to use (here: our gym.Env sub-class from above).